CCP-NC/orgdisord/README.rst

         We also included the ``--view`` option to visualise the merged configurations using ASE.
 In the ASE GUI, you can click View→Colors and select color By Tag to easily see the different disorder assemblies and groups.
 You can also click View→Show Tags to see the tags associated with each atom.

+For more examples and case studies, see the :doc:`case_studies` page.